dwkns/loop-object/src/posts/post-4.md

 title: post-4
 ---

-Some content for Post 4
+Some content for Post 4 by bob